renajohn/vimate/bundle/pathogen/README.markdown

 I'm not going to accept your pull request.
 I've explained very politely dozens of times that
 [my general guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
-are absolute rules on on my own repositories, so I may lack the energy to explain it to you yet another time.
+are absolute rules on my own repositories, so I may lack the energy to explain it to you yet another time.
 And please, if I ask you to change something, `git commit --amend`.

 Beyond that, don't be shy about asking before patching.
-What takes you hours might take me minutes simply because I have both domain knowledge and a perverse knowledge of VimScript so vast that many would consider it a symptom of mental illness.
+What takes you hours might take me minutes simply because I have both domain knowledge and a perverse knowledge of Vim script so vast that many would consider it a symptom of mental illness.
 On the flip side, some ideas I'll reject no matter how good the implementation is.
 "Send a patch" is an edge case answer in my book.